learn-co-curriculum/cssi-7.5-gae-forms/README.md

 ###STRETCH LAB
 * All of the above.
-* Make a message list, that includes a message to show to the user if they were correct or incorrect.
+* Make a message list, that includes a message to show to the user indicating if they were correct or incorrect.
 	* Start by initalizing a blank list: `msg_list = []`
-	* As you loop to check each correct answer,  append `'Correct!'` to the msg_list if it's right
+	* As you loop to check each correct answer,  append `'Correct!'` to the msg_list if it's correct
 	* Add an else statement to append  `'Sorry Pal'` to msg_list if the answer is incorrect.
 * There is a way to iterate through 2 lists at a time - you have to use the zip function.
 Use it to zip the messages list with the answers list.
 This will allow you to access the first message in your messages list and the first answer in your answers list at the same time.
 To display something like